Malavika-Krishnan/Love-Percentage-Game/README.md

 # HeartScore

 # Overview
-The Love Percentage Game is a fun and interactive Python program that calculates the compatibility percentage between two names.
+The HEARTSCORE Game is a fun and interactive Python program that calculates the compatibility percentage between two names.
 It also visualizes the result with a pie chart and an optional background image.

 # Features
 •	Input two names to calculate a randomized love percentage.